JabRef/GSoC/README.md

 Except where the work of others is minimal, and duly credited and quoted.
 See [Cheating](https://google.github.io/gsocguides/mentor/selecting-students-and-mentors#cheating-and-proposals-from-outer-space).

-> We consider (too) heavy use of AI also as cheating.
+> We consider mindless usage of AI an attempt to impersonate someone you are not, and classify it as cheating too.

 Thanks for reading all the way to the end!